Quantum-Pi/genshin-summary/guide.md

 # Manga

-Genshin Impact had a brief 16 chapter Manga that released before the games official launch.
-It takes place an estimated 1-2 years before the traveler wakes up.
-The official English translations of chapters 1-13 can be found on [genshin.hoyoverse](https://genshin.hoyoverse.com/en/manga) and a brief summary of each chapter can be found on the [wiki](https://genshin-impact.fandom.com/wiki/Manga).
+Genshin Impact had a brief 16 chapter Manga that takes place an estimated 1-2 years before the traveler wakes up.

+The official English translations of chapters 1-13 can be found on [hoyoverse](https://genshin.hoyoverse.com/en/manga) and a brief summary of each chapter can be found on the [wiki](https://genshin-impact.fandom.com/wiki/Manga).

 The manage contains backstory to Kayea & Diluc, the harbinger Il Dottore, and Collei (introduced in-game in 3.0).
-Note that while the manga is considered canon, there are a few discrepencies regarding Diluc (see wiki for more info).
+Note that while the manga is considered canon, there are a few discrepancies regarding Diluc (see wiki for more info).

 # Mondstat / Liyue